Sødorp Chapel: History

 The old Sødorp Church was built on this site in 1752 and it stood on this site until 1908 when it was disassembled and moved to a site closer to the centre of the village of Vinstra.
 After the church was moved away, the local residents began thinking about building an annex chapel on the site to serve the eastern part of Vinstra.
 In the late 1920s, permission was granted and planning began.
 Knut Villa was hired to design the building.
 The chapel was built and financed by volunteers and donations.
-By the late 1960s, the chapel was too small and it was expanded from 1970-1972.
+By the late 1960s, the chapel was too small and it was expanded from 1970 to 1972.
 The architect for this project was Trygve Kleiven, and after the expansion the chapel was re-consecrated by Bishop Alexander Lange Johnson on 29 August 1972.
 In 2009, the chapel was refurbished and expanded again, also using drawings by Trygve Kleiven.
 This brought the number of seats up to 169 as well as added a handicap-accessible bathroom.
 The renovation was completed and the church went back into use on 4 October 2009.